As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 Clean Up Your Surroundings

-Mayflies in New Hampshire and other New England areas as well as Pennsylvania and Florida are common.
+Mayflies are common in New Hampshire and other New England areas, Pennsylvania, and Florida.
 They breed in water or mud, mainly in slow-moving, clean-water streams or rivers.

 However, they can also lay their eggs on the stems of aquatic plants, rocks, or other floating debris.
 Thus, it’s necessary to keep your premises clean and tidy.

 Remove any standing water, organic matter, or garbage that can serve as a breeding ground for flies.
-Clear away any debris accumulated near your lake or pond around your rural home.
+Clear away any debris from your lake or pond around your rural home.

 Types of Mayflies

-There are over 600 species of mayflies found across the United States.
+Over 600 species of mayflies are found across the United States.
 Common types include the Pale Evening Dun, Iron Blue Dun, and Green Drake.

 Identifying specific mayflies helps anglers match hatches for successful fly fishing.